Rural Health

 view details

 Discusses the importance of improving pharmacy access in rural and low-income areas.
-Utilizes data from the National Council for Prescription Drug Programs (NCPDP) dataQ to examine travel time to nearest pharmacy according to urbancity.
+Utilizes data from the National Council for Prescription Drug Programs (NCPDP) dataQ to examine travel time to nearest pharmacy according to urbanicity.
 Defines a pharmacy vulnerability index according to this measure and reports on residents in the the contiguous U.S. living in or at risk of living in a pharmacy desert, with comparisons for small rural, large rural, suburban, and urban.

 Author(s): Walter S. Mathis, Lucas A. Berenbrok, Peter A. Kahn, et al.

-Citation: Jama Network Open, 8(3)
+Citation: JAMA Network Open, 8(3)

 Date: 03/2025